Characterisation of sets of limit measures after iteration of a cellular automaton on an initial measure: Introduction

-In Section~\ref{section:RelatedProblem} we use the construction of Section~\ref{section:Construction} to solve some related problems, along with some open questions.
-The results are, for a fixed measure $\mu$ in a large class of measures: \begin{itemize} \item characterization of shift-invariant measures $\nu$ such that there exists a cellular automaton $F$ which verifies $\F^t\mu\underset{t\to\infty}{\longrightarrow}\nu$ (Corollary~\ref{cor:ConvUniqueMeasure}); \item characterization of connected subsets of shift-invariant measures $\add$ such that there exists a cellular automaton $F$ which verifies $\add(F,\mu)=\add$ (Corollary~\ref{cor:ConvSetMeasure}); \item characterization of subsets of shift-invariant measures $\add'$ such that there exists a cellular automaton $F$ which verifies $\add'(F,\mu)=\add'$ (Corollary~\ref{cor:ConvCesàroMeasure}); \item characterization of connected subsets of shift-invariant measures $\add'\subset\add$ such that there exists a cellular automaton $F$ which verifies $\add(F,\mu)=\add$ and $\add'(F,\mu)=\add'$ (Corollary~\ref{cor:ConvCesàroMeasureBis}). \item Rice theorem for shift-invariant measures and connected subsets of shift-invariant measures reached by a cellular automaton (Corollaries~\ref{cor:Rice}, \ref{cor:RiceSingle} and~\ref{cor:RiceCesaro}). \end{itemize}
+In Section~\ref{section:RelatedProblem} we use these constructions to answer various questions, along with some open questions.
+The results are, for a fixed measure $\mu$ in a large class of measures: \begin{itemize} \item characterisation of shift-invariant measures $\nu$ such that there exists a cellular automaton $F$ which verifies $\F^t\mu\underset{t\to\infty}{\longrightarrow}\nu$ (Corollary~\ref{cor:ConvUniqueMeasure}); \item characterisation of connected subsets of shift-invariant measures $\K$ such that there exists a cellular automaton $F$ which verifies $\V(F,\mu)=\K$ (Corollary~\ref{cor:ConvSetMeasure}); \item characterisation of subsets of shift-invariant measures $\K'$ such that there exists a cellular automaton $F$ which verifies $\V'(F,\mu)=\K'$ (Corollary~\ref{cor:ConvCesàroMeasure}); \item Rice theorem for shift-invariant measures and connected subsets of shift-invariant measures reached by a cellular automaton (Corollary~\ref{cor:Rice}). \item counterparts of all these results without auxiliary states, using the modified construction (Corollaries \ref{cor:ConvSetMeasureNoAux}, \ref{cor:ConvCesaroMeasureNoAux} and \ref{cor:RiceNoAux}). \end{itemize}

 In Section~\ref{section:Oracle}, we consider the case where the set of limit points depends on the initial measure.
-Computational constraints appear to describe functions $\mu\longmapsto\add(F,\mu)$ that can be realized in this way.
+Computational constraints appear to describe functions $\mu\longmapsto\V(F,\mu)$ that can be realised in this way.
 Indeed, it is possible to ``transfer'' the computational complexity of the initial measure (using it as an oracle) to the set of limit points.
-Modifying the construction of Section~\ref{section:Construction}, we manage to build a set of limit points depending on the density of a special state; however, we do not obtain a complete characterization.\\
+Modifying the construction of Section~\ref{section:Construction}, we manage to build a set of limit points depending on the density of a special state; however, we do not obtain a complete characterisation.

-In the Section~\ref{section:NoAux}, we carry the previous characterizations to the case where auxiliary states are not allowed, i.e., the cellular automaton can only use the same alphabet as the limit measure(s).
-This is only possible, however, under some additional hypotheses on the support of the measures.